 Support services enable many patients with schizophrenia to reside in the community.
 Although most can live independently, some require supervised apartments where a staff member is present to ensure drug adherence.
 Programs provide a graded level of supervision in different residential settings, ranging from 24-hour support to periodic home visits.
 These programs help promote patient autonomy while providing sufficient care to minimize the likelihood of relapse and need for inpatient hospitalization.
 Assertive community treatment programs provide services in the patient’s home or other residence and are based on high staff-to-patient ratios; treatment teams directly provide all or nearly all required treatment services.

 Hospitalization or crisis care in a hospital alternative may be required during severe relapses, and involuntary hospitalization may be necessary if patients pose a danger to themselves or others.
 Despite the best rehabilitation and community support services, a small percentage of patients, particularly those with severe cognitive deficits and those poorly responsive to drug therapy, require long-term institutional or other supportive care.

-In addition to individual psychotherapy, there has been significant development of cognitive behavior therapy for schizophrenia.
+In addition to individual psychotherapy, there has been significant development of cognitive behavioral therapy for schizophrenia.
 For example, this therapy, done in an individual or a group setting, can focus on ways to diminish delusional thoughts.

 For patients who live with their families, psychoeducational family interventions can reduce the rate of relapse.
-Support and advocacy groups, such as the National Alliance for the Mentally Ill, are often helpful to families.
+Support and advocacy groups, such as the National Alliance on Mental Illness, are often helpful to families.